bjoern-hempel/reveal-sentiment/README.md

 The slides are automatically generated from a YAML file located at [dist/config.yml](/dist/config.yml).
 You can modify this file to change the content of the survey.

+## Deployment

+1. Create package

+    ```bash
+    npm run package
+    ```

+This command creates a ready-to-use reveal-js-presentation.zip package.
+The package can be transferred and unpacked on any web server (only static files are needed).

 ## License

 This library is licensed under the MIT License - see the [LICENSE.md](/LICENSE.md) file for information.